You are viewing this course for September start 2024

 In this joint honours Computer Science and Mathematics degree course, you will divide your time equally between each subject.

-In the second year you will explore program design, data structures and algorithms.
-All students participate in the Software Development Lifecycle module which includes a group project where, taking one of the roles which exist in industry, such as project manager, designer, or quality assurance manager, you will produce a working software product, following best current industrial practice at every stage.)
+- software development lifecycle (This module includes a group project where, taking one of the roles which exist in industry, such as project manager, designer, or quality assurance manager, you will produce a working software product, following best current industrial practice at every stage.)

-In the third year you will have very few core modules, but can choose from a wide range of options in both departments.
+In the third year, you will have very few core modules, but can choose from a wide range of options in both departments.
 You will undertake computer science projects in which you will develop and implement a piece of software, and investigate a problem of an experimental, theoretical, data analysis, instrumentation or computer modelling nature under the supervision of a member of the academic staff.

 How will I be taught?